RMITLibrary/easy_cite/markdown/rmitharvard.md

 ##### Rule

-> {.figure-text}Figure number: Artist's or Creator's full name OR Gallery/Museum/Public space name OR Organisation's name (year produced) *Title or description of artwork or image (non-artwork)* [format], publishing details of where artwork or image (non-artwork) was sourced. {/.figure-text}
+> {.figure-text}Figure number: Artist's or Creator's family name Initial OR Gallery/Museum/Public Space name [if artist/creator] OR Organisation's name [if artist/creator] (year produced) *Title or description of artwork or image (non-artwork)* [format], publishing details of where artwork or image (non-artwork) was sourced. {/.figure-text}

 ##### Examples